NiGhTTraX/strong-mock/README.md

 ### Why do I have to set a return value even if it's `undefined`?

 To make side effects explicit and to prevent future refactoring headaches.
-If you had just `when(fn())` and you later changed `fn()` to return a `number` then your expectation would become incorrect and the compiler couldn't check that for you.
+If you had just `when(() => fn())` and you later changed `fn()` to return a `number` then your expectation would become incorrect and the compiler couldn't check that for you.

 ### How do I provide a function for the mock to call?

-There is no `thenCall()` method because it can't be safely typed - the type for `thenReturn()` is inferred from the return type in `when()`, meaning that the required type would be the return value for the function, not the function itself.
+There is no `thenCall()` method because it can't be safely typed - the type for `thenReturn()` is inferred from the return type in `when`, meaning that the required type would be the return value for the function, not the function itself.
 However, we can leverage this by setting an expectation on the function property instead:

 ```typescript
 interface Foo {